Phong Material

 - Phong Material is a lighting material that calculates light Diffuse and Specular reflections.

-- Using Normal Map allows expressing detailed surface textures without splitting faces.
+- Using a Normal Map allows for expressing detailed surface textures without having to subdivide faces.

-- Physical three-dimensionality can be created by transforming actual geometry through Displacement Map.
+- Physical three-dimensionality can be created by transforming actual geometry through a Displacement Map.

 Next Steps

-Learn about various light sources that illuminate materials to create three-dimensionality.
+Learn about the various light sources that illuminate materials to create three-dimensionality.